onqtam/headjack/docs/why/UNSURE.md

 > "People are computer programs.
 That's just a fact about the laws of physics.
 Propose new laws or get over it." - [David Deutsch](https://twitter.com/DavidDeutschOxf/status/674467877823635456)

 > "The collection of all that defines someone, in rank order, is their identity stack.
 The top of the identity stack is the primary identity: the Pittsburgh Steelers for Jim, Bitcoin for Billy, and America for Bob." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/sociopolitical-axes#:~:text=The%20collection%20of%20all%20that%20defines%20someone%2C%20in%20rank%20order%2C%20is%20their%20identity%20stack.%20The%20top%20of%20the%20identity%20stack%20is%20the%20primary%20identity%3A%20the%20Pittsburgh%20Steelers%20for%20Jim%2C%20Bitcoin%20for%20Billy%2C%20and%20America%20for%20Bob.)

+> "To have done great things together, to want to do more, such are the essential conditions to form a people...
+Man is not a slave to his race, or his tongue, or his religion." - [Ernest Renan](https://www.goodreads.com/quotes/9059260-to-have-done-great-things-together-to-want-to-do)

+> "Every man must decide whether he will walk in the light of creative altruism or in the darkness of destructive selfishness." - [Martin Luther King Jr.](https://www.goodreads.com/quotes/50291-every-man-must-decide-whether-he-will-walk-in-the)